bombasticSlacks/Aspirant/Game/Shadow.md

 #### Fast Hands
 You may attempt to disarm someone with a subterfuge skill test.

-#### Forgery
-#TODOmigrate Should just be a kit IMO.
-You can roll subterfuge + INT to forge documents and signatures.

 #### Juke
 As a free action once per round, you can exchange places with another character in melee.
 You receive a +1 to rolls against this person during this combat round.
 After you enter a melee, you can reposition all the characters in it as long as they all remain in melee range (2m).